Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

 Solution 5.
 VIP Colosseum at night tour with the Underground access

-The tour starts at 9 30 pm and lasts for 2,5 hours.
-At this time of night, Colosseum is virtually empty so you will have a rare experience as your guide leads you around telling you stories about Roman emperors and mighty gladiators!
+The tour starts at 9:30 pm and lasts for 2.5 hours.
+At this time of night, the Colosseum is virtually empty so you will have a rare experience as your guide leads you around telling you stories about Roman emperors and mighty gladiators!

-NOTE: Only a handful of groups are allowed, so it is a much more personal experience.
-Sometimes “Pay more to see more” approach is really worth it!
+NOTE: Only a handful of groups are allowed in at this time, so it is a much more personal experience.
+Sometimes the “pay more to see more” approach is really worth it!

-I wish these tours existed when I lived in Rome, I am sure this is an unforgettable experience!
+I wish these tours existed when I lived in Rome as I am sure this is an unforgettable experience!

 BONUS: A secret spot to take great pictures in front of the Colosseum

-Not many tourists know about it, and meanwhile, it offers the best view to Colosseo in my opinion!
+Not many Rome tourists know about it, and meanwhile, it offers the best view of il Colosseo in my opinion!

 Here is how to get there:

-Go to the metro station called “Colosseo” (right in front of the Colosseum) -> there is an escalator on the left of the turnstiles (do not pass them) -> take the escalator -> the view is right in front of you or there is one more good point that is right behind you, it is on a pedestrian bridge.
+Go to the metro station called “Colosseo” (right in front of the Colosseum) -> there is an escalator on the left of the turnstiles (do not pass them) -> take the escalator -> the view is right in front of you and there is one more good point that is right behind you, on a pedestrian bridge.

-You can also see the whole thing recorded on the video for your convenience, just go to my Instagram page and check my “Highlights” section, there is one about Rome and there are many more tips on Rome including this one!
+You can also see the whole thing recorded on a video for your convenience.
+Just go to my Instagram page and check my “Highlights” section, there is one about Rome and there are many more tips on Rome including this one!